-Thuluth script has two forms to write the Daal.
-The whole Daal is one of them.
-The other form includes the connected Daal.
-The Daal does not connect to any words after it.
+Thuluth script has two forms in which the Daal can be written.
+These includes the whole Daal and the connected Daal.
+As a rule, the Daal does not connect to any words after it.
 It only connects to letters before it.
-The Daal

 Thuluth is the most fluid looking of Arabic calligraphy scripts.

 I have learnt that the proportions and rules concerning the writing each particular letter are fairly specific.

 Nonetheless, I have found that most letters can be written in several forms.

 The form of a letter depends on whether the letter occurs at the beginning, middle or end of a word.